 The charges brought against Ms. Perez and Ms. Becker are also happening against the backdrop of rising concerns around drug use in the Central Valley.
 Instead of incarceration, preventing these tragedies requires an inspection of regional public health failings, poverty, and environmental stresses, and their impact on pregnancies and addiction, as well as investment in services that support pregnant people and those with substance use disorder.
 Kings County in particular, and the Central Valley more generally, have few public services available for families and people suffering from addiction.
 Parents are largely left without adequate treatment options or places to turn to get help.

 Legal Updates and Details

 Both Adora Perez and Chelsea Becker are challenging their imprisonment in court.
-Ms. Perez is now being represented by new counsel at Swanson & McNamara LLP and the Law Office of C. Matthew Missakian, who have filed a motion to reopen her case, arguing that Ms. Perez should never have pled guilty, and only did so based on erroneous legal advice.
-Ms. Becker is represented by attorneys from National Advocates for Pregnant Women (NAPW); Arshack, Hajek and Lehrman, PLLC; Jacqueline Goodman Law Offices; and Nuttall & Coleman, who are challenging her prosecution and $2 million bail.
+Ms. Perez is now being represented by new counsel at Swanson & McNamara LLP and the Law Office of C. Matthew Missakian, who filed a motion to reopen her case, arguing that Ms. Perez should never have pled guilty, and only did so based on erroneous legal advice.
+Ms. Becker is represented by attorneys from National Advocates for Pregnant Women (NAPW); Arshack, Hajek and Lehrman, PLLC; Jacqueline Goodman Law Offices; and Nuttall & Coleman, who are challenging her prosecution.